 Adopting Kittens

-Kittens are so much fun but they’re a lot of work, too.
+Kittens are so much fun, but they’re a lot of work, too.
 What’s the best age to adopt a kitten?
-The ideal age is 12 weeks, nor be as healthy.
+The ideal age is 10-12 weeks, but if you are adopting a kitten from an animal shelter, they may need a new home when they are 8-10 weeks.

 - A Fresh Start: Kittens are a clean page for you to fill in the story.
-They haven’t had a chance to develop neurosis or behavior problems.
+They shouldn’t have any major hang-ups or behavior problems.
 It’s up to you to mold them.

 - Training: You can start training a kitten right away.
-They respond well to treats, attention or a toy.
-They can also be gently corrected for unwanted behavior, such as scratching or biting.
+They respond well to treats, attention, or a toy.
+They can also be gently corrected for unwanted behavior, such as scratching or biting, and rewarded when they use their scratching post or treat us gently.

 - Comedic Relief: There’s little funnier than a kitten jumping straight up in the air to catch a fly or a kitten falling off the sofa and looking shocked.